Routes » Continental Divide Trail

 There have been no known thru-rides on the CDT.
 Will you be the first?

-Sections of the CDT, however, are frequently bikepacked.
+Besides a full thru-ride, sections of the CDT, are also frequently bikepacked.
 A prime example is where the CT and CDT overlap in Colorado.
 Other sections in New Mexico and Montana are also frequently ridden.

 Many areas of the CDT are currently being considered for wilderness designation, despite historical mountain bike usage.
 There have also been indications that land agencies would like to discourage or not allow bikes on the CDT summarily.
 Since cyclists are already shut out of the other two major long distance trails, it would be a shame to lose access to the CDT!